thinkthoughts/residue-manifold-learning/README.md

 # Residue Manifold Learning

 <p align="center">
-  <a href="paper/paper.pdf"><strong>📄 Read the paper</strong></a>
+  <a href="paper/paper.md"><strong>📄 Read the paper (draft)</strong></a>
 </p>

-**Residue Manifold Learning (RML)** studies structure, sampling, and representation in modular arithmetic using a mod30 residue manifold as a controlled experimental setting.
+**Residue Manifold Learning (RML)** studies structure, sampling, representation, and **distributed consistency** in modular arithmetic using a mod30 residue manifold as a controlled experimental setting.

-The project develops a paper-aligned pipeline showing how structured sampling and representation choices determine whether underlying modular structure is recovered or degraded.
+The project develops a reproducible pipeline showing how structured sampling, representation, and **constraint consistency across noisy links** determine whether underlying modular structure is preserved, degraded, or recoverable.

 ---